netfuns/Lite-Support-with-KB/README.md

 # Support + KB all in one

 Integrated post-sales ticket platform + knowledge base.
-Self-hosted, single process, no external services required.
+Self-hosted, no external services required.

 ## Stack